 As with everything in Queenstown, tours, restaurants and accommodations fill up fast.
 So to find a great place to stay in Queenstown it is highly recommended to book your preferred accommodation (far) in advance to secure your room.
-You can always cancel your reservation until a certain date, so don’t wait too long with booking your accommodation in Queenstown.
+You can always cancel your reservation until a certain date, so don’t wait too long to book your accommodation in Queenstown.

 Luxury stay in Queenstown

-The Carlin Boutique Hotel is a 5 star accommodation with very luxury suites overlooking Lake Wakatipu.
+The Carlin Boutique Hotel is a 5-star accommodation with very luxury suites overlooking Lake Wakatipu.
 Some of the rooms even have a private hot tub!
-With a restaurant, free bikes, a fitness centre and bar you can fully immerse yourself in luxury and the incredible views of Queenstown, the lake and surrounding mountains.
+With a restaurant, free bikes, a fitness center and a bar you can fully immerse yourself in luxury and the incredible views of Queenstown, the lake and surrounding mountains.

 Mid Luxury stay in Queenstown